alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 ## Review

+Consider this exercise as a practice interview question.
+There are two parts: an on site question and a take home question.
+The take home question is at the bottom of this page [here](#after-class).

 Imagine you need to design a dashboard page for a new product.
 This page is divided into a grid.
 Below is an image showing what the final page might look like.

 Grid Challenge: